 We recommend using MRP as that central point of truth.
 If all team members can access information on sales order fulfillment together with process status of relevant material purchase and production execution orders, then the entire team has full transparency.

-The challenges described above have inspired the team in Katana to build an ideal MRP system for a modern manufacturer.
+The challenges described above have inspired the team in Katana to build an ideal MRP software for a modern manufacturer.
 We have implemented the solutions offered in this article to our software package, and we want to contribute to achieving manufacturing excellence.

-Find out more on our home page.
+Find out more on Katana’s homepage.